Bicycle Helmets for the 2001 Season

 Hallbay is an Australian company that has taken over the Headgear line.
 Press releases indicate that several of their models are certified to the European standard, but give the impression that further work is being undertaken to make them meet US and Canadian standards.
 In past years Hallbay's name had appeared on Snell's certification list.
 This brand is seldom if ever seen in the U.S. market as either Hallbay or Headgear, and we have no further information about them.

 Hamax is a Norwegian company whose line we first saw in 1997, but they were not at Interbike this year and we don't know if their line will be marketed in the US this year.
-Their Web page says only that the helmets are certified to European standards.
+Their web page says only that the helmets are certified to European standards.

 Happy Way Enterprises

 One of at least three helmet companies called Headstart.
-This one seems to specialize in the "licensed character" type of helmet, with Looney Tunes, Cartoon Network, Wiggles, Little Miss and Mr Men, No Rules and a Barbie.
+This one seems to specialize in the "licensed character" type of helmet, with Looney Tunes, Cartoon Network, Wiggles, Little Miss and Mr Men, No Rules

 This Headstart is located in Malaysia, and should not be confused with the Canadian manufacturer called Headstart Technologies.
 Malaysia's Headstart is represented by Damar in New York.
 They have nine models on Snell's B90/B-95 list.
 Many are graphic variations, including cartoon characters.